• Home

 2. What’s your plan B?

 Figure out what steps you can take if mediation doesn’t work.
-Think about the risks of litigation, the cost, the time you’ll need to devote preparing for trial and the chances that you might not succeed in court.
+Think about the risks of litigation, the cost, the time you’ll need to devote preparing for trial, and the chances that you might not succeed in court.

 If the mediation isn’t successful, what’s your next move?
 Will you take the case straight to court or try to settle the matter through arbitration?

-Arbitration is similiter to traditional court litigation.
+Arbitration is similar to traditional court litigation.
 In arbitration, the parties make their case to a neutral third party (the arbitrator) who will render a decision in favor of one of the parties.
 For the most part, the arbitrator’s decision is final and binding.
 Unlike real estate mediation, which is voluntary, once the arbitration gets underway, neither party can withdraw except by an agreement.
 You won’t be able to stop the arbitration process if you become uneasy about the outcome.

 3. Exchange information